Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

 - currently present memory
 - ...

-All these things are determined in the UEFI boot process, and can differ from boot to boot depending on the current hardware configuration.
+All these things are determined in the UEFI boot process and can differ from boot to boot depending on the current hardware configuration.
 Therefore if you want to add such information to the HII Forms you need to do it dynamically.

 For this operation EDKII uses labels mechanics.